It takes more than good intentions to transform the South. It takes money.

 "When you read the headlines, you think, 'Oh, there's a hold on evictions.'"
 Through her work with the project, she's seen firsthand that's not always the case.

 According to Richard Harmon, a Houston Tenants Union member who mobilized in October with the union to help someone avoid security deposit theft, tenants are most vulnerable at the "beginning and end" of a relationship with a landlord, and most aren't prepared for a legal battle in court.
-In this most recent case, the tenant didn't end up signing her lease after paying a deposit and the landlord refused to give it back.
+In that case, the tenant didn't end up signing her lease after paying a deposit and the landlord refused to give it back.
 In response, Harmon said, the union drove in a caravan to the landlord's house more than two hours outside Houston to deliver a demand letter, reading it aloud.

 "Shame is a powerful tool," Harmon said.
 "Not only do we want the landlord to know that we're here, but we also want their neighbors to know."